microsoft/Broadcast-Development-Kit/docs/how-to-use-the-solution/README.md

 It is necessary to have a [scheduled meeting](https://support.microsoft.com/en-us/office/schedule-a-meeting-in-teams-943507a9-8583-4c58-b5d2-8ec8265e04e5) in Microsoft Teams to join the bot in it and also to have already configured the access token in Postman in order to follow the instructions.

 ### Start the service
-1. **Get service state**: We need to verify the state of the service before join the bot into the meeting, if the service is available or not.
-If it is not we need to start it
+1. **Get service state**: We need to verify the state of the service before join the bot into the meeting, check if the service is available or not.
+If it is not we need to start it.

     **Method**: `GET`
     **Endpoint**: `https://{{appServiceUrl}}/api/service/{{serviceId}}/state`